 Unreal only supports smartphones.
 There is no option for data-only devices like tablets or mobile hotspots.

-But, mobile hotspot is officially supported on all Unreal plans.
+But, personal mobile hotspot off the phone is officially supported on all Unreal plans.

 Video version of this story:

 - Unlimited Talk and Text: Unlike many bargain MVNOs, Unreal supports carrier-based voice & native MMS and SMS messaging, backed up by VOIP.

 - Data: Unlimited data at 2G speeds (~80kbps for this Sprint-based plan).
 High-speed data is available at the following levels:

 - $10/month - 1GB of 4G LTE data

 - $15/month - 2GB of 4G LTE data

 - $30/month - 5GB of 4G LTE data

 - $40/month - 10GB of 4G LTE data